 As you can imagine, there was no way to include this many birds in the below article.
 So instead, I tried to focus on the birds that are most regularly seen and observed in gardens, backyards, and feeding stations.

-Today, you will learn about 12 COMMON types of birds in Turkey!
+12 COMMON types of birds in Turkey!

 #1.
 Common Chaffinch

 - Males are rust-colored, with green on the upper back.
 They have a gray cap that curls around the back of their head, surrounding the earhole, and looks like a shirt collar.